-The Fender American Standard HSS Shawbucker.
+The Fender American Elite HSS Shawbucker

-Tim Shaw and the Shawbucker.
+Tim Shaw and the Shawbucker

 This is not an artist series or signature series Strat.
 So what gives?
 It is one of the hottest Strats on the market.
 The Fender American Elite HSS Shawbucker is one of the most desirable, if not the single most desirable of all Fender Strats.

 What does HSS mean?
 HSS stands for 'humbucker - single coil -single coil.
 It is the pickup configuration on the guitar.
 The Tim Shaw humbucker is in the bridge position, then there are single coil pickups in the middle and the treble or neck position.

-Jimi Hendrix played the Strat almost exclusively.
+Jimi Hendrix played the Strat almost exclusively

 Jimi and the Strat